 - Expulsion

-- Decision Letter issued by the Associate Vice President
+- Decision Letter issued by the Associate Provost

-- The Associate Vice President relies heavily on the AJB Recommendation Letter to describe the hearing’s presentations of evidence and defense, subsequent deliberations, vote, and where appropriate, recommended sanctions.
-While this letter will inform the Decision Letter, the Associate Vice President may accept or reject the AJB’s findings of responsibility, and may accept, modify, or reject the AJB’s recommended sanctions.
+- The Associate Provost relies heavily on the AJB Recommendation Letter to describe the hearing’s presentations of evidence and defense, subsequent deliberations, vote, and where appropriate, recommended sanctions.
+While this letter will inform the Decision Letter, the Associate Provostmay accept or reject the AJB’s findings of responsibility, and may accept, modify, or reject the AJB’s recommended sanctions.

 - If a student is found not responsible in a charge of academic misconduct, they may not be tried again for the same instance of misconduct.

-- The Associate Vice President may meet with the student in advance of determining a penalty.
+- The Associate Provost may meet with the student in advance of determining a penalty.

-- The Associate Vice President will review the student’s record to consider any past incidents of misconduct before applying sanctions.
+- The Associate Provost will review the student’s record to consider any past incidents of misconduct before applying sanctions.

-- If the Associate Vice President for Academic Affairs imposes a penalty for academic misconduct, the Associate Vice President shall:
+- If the Associate Provost imposes a penalty for academic misconduct, the Associate Vice President shall:

 - Send notice to the student stating the penalty.